MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

     ![](/img/react-to-full-stack/api-21.png)

-22. Click the box and a drop down list will appear, select the cognito authorizer we previously created, then click the check icon to confirm.
+22. Click the box and a drop down list will appear, select the cognito authorizer we just created, then click the check icon to confirm.

     ![](/img/react-to-full-stack/api-22.png)